-There are apps available for tablets that will enable a person to have verbal output through the tablet by simply downloading the appropriate application.
+will turn your existing laptop into a communication device.
+In about five minutes, people with ALS can begin using their own laptop and verbally communicate with family and friends.
+In addition, there are apps available for tablets that will enable a person to have verbal output through the tablet.
 These devices are small and portable and are often implemented seamlessly in activities of daily living.
 Unfortunately, these devices may or may not be easily adapted to accommodate alternative access methods in the event of loss of hand function.

-When hand function is impaired...
+When Hand Function is Impaired...